roudasaffuri/Book-Store-API/README.md

 # Book-Store-API
 A simple Bookstore API built with Node.js, Express, and MongoDB to manage books and authors.
 The project supports CRUD operations for books and authors, with proper error handling and validation.
+The API was tested using Postman for all endpoints.

 ## Features